Apply Now arrow

 3. How long does it take to secure energy project financing?

 The timeline for energy project financing can vary from a few months to over a year.
-Smaller solar energy installations may secure funding in 3–6 months, especially if permits and PPAs are ready.
-Larger or more complex utility-scale projects can take 9–18 months due to environmental assessments, stakeholder approvals, and legal structuring.
-The process includes feasibility studies, credit assessments, and term sheet negotiations.
-Starting early and preparing comprehensive documentation can speed up funding.
+Smaller solar energy installations may secure funding quicker, especially if permits and PPAs are ready.
+Larger or more complex utility-scale projects can take longer due to environmental assessments, stakeholder approvals, and legal structuring.

 4. What makes a project attractive to energy lenders and investors?